-This involves taking a tiny sample of tissue through a needle.
-The needle is guided into place using a CT machine.
+A CT guided lung biopsy involves taking a tiny sample of tissue through a needle, which is guided into place using a CT machine.

-The sample is sent to a pathology laboratory where the specimen is later analysed.
+The sample of lung tissue is sent to a pathology laboratory where the specimen is analysed.
 Results are usually available in 2 to 3 days.
-The report will be sent to your referring doctor who will then convey these results to you.
+The report will be sent to your referring doctor who will then give these results to you.
 The pathology company may also charge a gap for these services.
 Please discuss this with us if you have any questions.

-You will be positioned on the CT table in the best way to access the area to be biopsied.
-Your skin will be cleaned with antiseptic and local anaesthetic will be administered.
+You will lie on the CT table in the best way to access the area to be biopsied.
+Your skin will be cleaned with antiseptic where the needle will be inserted, and a local anaesthetic will be administered.

 The radiologist will use the CT machine to guide a needle into the correct area.
 It is often necessary to make more than one pass of the needle to obtain a sufficient sample.
-It is important that you are able to keep still and follow breath holding instructions during the procedure which may take up to 30 minutes.
+It is important that you keep still and follow breath-holding instructions during the procedure, which may take up to 30 minutes.

 Risks / Side Effects

-- Bloodstaining of the sputum may be seen and should settle.
+- Bleeding – bloodstaining of the sputum (saliva or spit) may be seen and should settle.
 Rarely, excessive bleeding can occur at the biopsy site and may require drainage, transfusion or surgery.

-- Air may leak out of a hole in the lung and collect around the lung (pneumothorax).
-If small, this will be followed up without treatment.
-If large, a chest drain may need to be inserted
+- Pneumothorax – air may leak out of a hole in the lung and collect around the lung.
+If only a small amount of air, this will be followed up without treatment.
+If it is a large amount, a chest drain may need to be inserted.

-The biopsy may not obtain an adequate sample of tissue.
-This may require a repeat biopsy.
+The biopsy may not obtain enough sample of lung tissue, which may require a repeat biopsy.